Faction Agent 3.0 Review

 The Faction Agent 3.0 is either a heavy touring ski or a very light resort ski.
 In terms of branding, Faction is "all in" with their messaging and identification of the Agent as a touring ski.
 At almost 1800g per ski, we find the Agent we tested to be on the heavy end of suitable for sustained, human-powered skiing.
 At that weight class, we expect downhill performance to be well above average for touring skis.
 That was not our experience.

 Before we dive in, let us point out that all of our downhill performance observations of the Faction Agent 3.0 are a little tainted.
 We had our tester pair of the Agent 3.0 professionally mounted according to the markings on the ski.
 That mounting was, visually, much further back than we would have expected.
 In initial testing we found the downhill ski performance, across the board in terms of conditions, to be poor to unusable.
 After consulting with Faction directly, as well as with input from ski technicians and our whole review team, we had the binding mount moved forward almost 3cm.
 The resulting performance was much better.
 Consult with Faction indicates that the ski markings used initially were correct; the initial mount is how they intend the skis to be used.
 We found factory specified use of these skis to be unsatisfactory.
 Modified as we did, the performance was overall much better and more in line with what we would expect of modern touring skis.
 Our comments below are largely based on the modified, secondary mounting position we used.
 We note when we are discussing the pre-modification geometry and performance.
+Faction has since reconfigured the top sheet markings to reflect a mount more similar to the one we landed on.
+We have not tested the new graphics.

 We weighed each tested Agent 3.0 ski (180cm size) on our calibrated OGL kitchen scale.
 We found one such unmounted stick to weigh 1772g and the other to be 1795g.
 We expect skis to slightly vary in weight, and Faction's numbers aren't far enough from one another to raise any alarms.
 It seems to be conventional now to cite touring ski weights by their individual mass in grams.
 However, if you must know, these numbers convert to 7.9 pounds for the pair.